Skip to main content

 Sources by side-effect

-Consider the following hypothetical Python code where we call a make_tainted function that makes its argument tainted by side-effect:
+Consider the following hypothetical Python code, where make_tainted is a function that makes its argument tainted by side-effect:

 make_tainted(my_set)